I know it’s long, but please bear with me & have patience.

 Which goes through the list of handlers that contains different binary formats.
 Currently the Linux kernel supports following binary formats:

-to it.
+search_binary_handlertries to call theload_binaryfunction and passlinux_binprmto it.
 If the binary handler supports the given executable file format, it starts to prepare the executable binary for execution:

 - Where the